PenguinBooper/To-Do-List-App/README.md

 # To-Do-List-App
 Simple webpage made for a To Do list

-Made to show Djando integration to connect backend and front end.
+Made to implement Djando integration to connect backend and front end.